German-Tunisian Energy Partnership

 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH advises and supports the energy Partnership in developing an environmentally sound, secure and affordable energy supply.
 A key area of activity involves creating more effective and efficient framework conditions on the energy market.

 The German-Tunisian Energy Partnership is part of the global project Support for Bilateral Energy Partnerships in Developing Countries and Emerging Economies.
-GIZ supports the German Federal Ministry of Economic Affairs and Energy (BMWi) in implementing and further developing the energy Partnerships with Algeria, Brazil, Chile, China, Jordan, India, Morocco, Mexico, South Africa and Tunisia, and in establishing new dialogue structures with other developing countries and emerging economies.
+GIZ supports the German Federal Ministry for Economic Affairs and Climate Action (BMWK) in implementing and further developing the energy Partnerships with Algeria, Brazil, Chile, China, Ethiopia, India, Jordan, Morocco, Mexico, South Africa and Tunisia, and in establishing new dialogue structures with other developing countries and emerging economies.

 The energy supply system in Tunisia is environmentally sound, secure and affordable.
 Improved framework conditions on the energy market are in place.

-The Energy Partnership is implemented by Germany's Federal Ministry for Economic Affairs and Energy (BMWi) and Tunisia’s Ministry of Energy, Mines and Energy Transition.
+The Energy Partnership is implemented by Germany's BMWK and Tunisia’s Ministry of Energy, Mines and Energy Transition.

 Other key players include:

-- German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU),
+- German Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV),

 - German Federal Ministry for Economic Cooperation and Development (BMZ),